WICG/aom/explainer.md

 which will respectively allow authors to:

 1. modify the semantic properties of the accessibility node associated with a particular DOM node,
-3. directly respond to messages from assistive technology,
+3. directly respond to events (or actions) from assistive technology,
-3. create accessibility nodes which are not directly associated with a DOM node, and
+3. create virtual accessibility nodes which are not directly associated with a DOM node, and
 4. programmatically explore the accessibility tree and access the computed properties of accessibility nodes.